gregberns/Model-Based-Agent-Evaluation/README.md

 ## 🎯 The Testing Challenge

-How do you validate and debug AI/LLM-based orchestration tools?
+How do you validate and debug AI/LLM-based orchestration tools (ie an Agent)?
 Traditional testing approaches fall short when dealing with intelligent agents because:

 - **Black Box Problem**: AI agents make unpredictable decisions, making it hard to validate their behavior
 - **Reproducibility Crisis**: When something goes wrong, can you reproduce the exact conditions to debug it?
 - **Production Risk**: Testing against real systems can be dangerous, expensive, or impractical
 - **Skill Development Gap**: How do you develop expertise in AI agent orchestration without real-world consequences?

-This project addresses these challenges by exploring a testing paradigm using **Virtual Plugins** as controllable test models.
+This project addresses these challenges by exploring a testing approach using **Virtual Plugins** as controllable test models.

-This project explores a testing approach using **Virtual Plugins** as controllable test models.
 We create behavioral models of plugins, then execute AI agents against them as if they were real systems.
 This exercises the execution framework, agent reasoning, and playbook instructions in a safe, controlled environment.

 The typical workflow involves:
 1. **Creating model virtual plugins** that resemble the structure and capabilities of real systems